Branch predictor: Random branch prediction

-Using a random or pseudorandom bit (a pure guess) would guarantee every branch a 50% correct prediction rate, which cannot be improved (or worsened) by reordering instructions.
-(With the simplest static prediction of "assume take", compilers can reorder instructions to get better than 50% correct prediction.)
-Also, it would make timing [much more] nondeterministic.
+Random branch prediction means taking a random guess at whether a branch will be taken, each time it is executed.
+The cost for a pseudorandom number generator is low compared to other techniques.
+Random prediction guarantees a 50% correct prediction rate that cannot be increased or reduced by any means.
+(And it makes timing even more nondeterministic or unpredictable than other methods.)
+Static branch prediction (assuming forward branches are taken and backward branches are not) predicts each branch with an accuracy ranging from 0% to 100%, with the overall success rate somewhere in-between.
+Unoptimized code is very likely to run with better than 50% prediction success; even 90% is likely.
+If the compiler does some instruction reordering, it makes the correct branch prediction rate higher than for unoptimized code.
+Static branch prediction long ago surpassed random branch prediction.
+Dynamic branch prediction has surpassed static branch prediction and is commonplace, despite the added complexity.

-Next line prediction
+Next-line prediction

 Some superscalar processors (MIPS R8000, Alpha 21264, and Alpha 21464 (EV8)) fetch each line of instructions with a pointer to the next line.
 This next-line predictor handles branch target prediction as well as branch direction prediction.

 When a next-line predictor points to aligned groups of 2, 4, or 8 instructions, the branch target will usually not be the first instruction fetched, and so the initial instructions fetched are wasted.
 Assuming for simplicity, a uniform distribution of branch targets, 0.5, 1.5, and 3.5 instructions fetched are discarded, respectively.

 Since the branch itself will generally not be the last instruction in an aligned group, instructions after the taken branch (or its delay slot) will be discarded.
 Once again, assuming a uniform distribution of branch instruction placements, 0.5, 1.5, and 3.5 instructions fetched are discarded.

 The discarded instructions at the branch and destination lines add up to nearly a complete fetch cycle, even for a single-cycle next-line predictor.